Aurora, Oregon: Geography

-The Pudding River flows northward, just east of Aurora.
+Aurora is in northern Marion County, bordered to the east by the Pudding River, which forms the boundary with Clackamas County.
+Oregon Route 99E passes through the center of town, leading northeast 4 mi to Canby and southwest 8 mi to Woodburn.
+The cities of Portland and Salem are 22 mi to the north and 25 mi to the southwest, respectively.

+According to the U.S. Census Bureau, Aurora has a total area of 0.48 sqmi, all land.
+The Pudding River runs along Aurora's eastern boundary and flows north to the Molalla River, shortly before the Molalla joins the Willamette River north of Canby.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 F. According to the Köppen Climate Classification system, Aurora has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

 Demographics

 2020 census

 As of the census of 2020, there were 1,133 people, and 336 households in the city.
 There were 431 housing units.
 The makeup of the city was 79.3% White, 1.3% African American, 1.5% Native American, 0.9% Asian, 7.1% from other races, and 9.5% from two or more races.
 Hispanic or Latino of any race were 16.4% of the population.

 There were 336 households, of which 28.5% had children under the age of 18 living with them, 66.1% were married couples living together, 17.6% had a female householder with no husband present, 14% had a male householder with no wife present, and 2.3% were cohabitating couple households.
 31.5% had someone living alone who was 65 years of age or older.
 The average household size was 2.74 and the average family size was 3.00.

 The median age in the city was 42.4 years.
 6.7% of the residents were under the age of 5; 20.7% of residents were under the age of 18; and 17.1% were 65 years of age or older.

 The median income for a household in the city was $90,357, which far exceeds the median income for a household in the State of Oregon of $65,667.

 The poverty rate of all people in Aurora was 2.4%, which was lower than the poverty rate of all people in Oregon at 12.4%.